Ossian-Bodin/MNXB11-project/README.md

-# MNXB11-project-template
+# MNXB11-project
 # About
-This folder contains a skeleton for your project that you can use as inspiration.
-Once you get started, do feel free to go ahead and replace this README file with one representing your project.
+This is the repository for team 9's MNXB11 project.

 # Directory structure

 The base directory here contains your "main" file, i.e. the C++ file that you will be using as your starting point in your project.
 The code in this file should ideally be short and just make use of the functionality that you've prepared in your other translation units.
 The majority of your code should be placed in  the two folders where you define your translation units, `src/` and `include/`.

 Do remember to add your include guards to your header files, otherwise the compiler will get multiple definitions if you end up loading two source files that include the